Story Subject

 We chose palliative care and pain management.
 Then we made a list.

 Charlie had opinions.
-Specific, consistent, easily observable opinions.
+Specific, consistent, observable opinions.
 He loved water — lakes, rivers, any standing puddle that exceeded four inches.
 He loved car windows down at highway speed.
 He loved the particular spot behind his left ear.
 He loved our younger daughter, Isabel, who had grown up alongside him and remained, in his view, the most interesting person in any room.

 The bucket list built itself around these facts.